 Plugin info: Testimonials Showcase

-This is a premium plugin that provides many great features right out of the box, including:
+This premium plugin offers a range of great features right out of the box, including:

-- Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. using a shortcode
+- Options to display your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colors, font types and more.
+- Styling options (display image on top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colours, font types and more.

 (WordPress Plugins – Testimonials)

 Search the WordPress Plugin Directory for testimonials plugins below:

 For more information on using testimonials on your website, see the tutorial below:

 Congratulations!
 Now you know how to add testimonials to WordPress.